Welcome, dear pollinator friend!

 For over 30 years, I have dedicated my life to empowering women and trauma survivors—from those overcoming domestic violence and human trafficking to immigrants and refugees seeking a new beginning.
 As the founder of Empowered Women International (2002–2015) and The Association for the Promotion of Women, Romania (1997–2001), I have witnessed the profound impact of healing, creativity, and community in restoring lives and livelihoods.

-These practices awaken joy, sustain hope, and nurture healing.
 This is my third nonprofit dedicated to cultivating community well-being, resilience, and social good—and it is my deepest calling.

-Both, Geanina and I have experienced firsthand the harrowing effects of mental health challenges through family members and friends who we continue to care for.
+Both, Geanina and I have experienced firsthand the harrowing effects of mental health challenges through family members and friends whom we continue to care for.
 Many of us suffer in silence when our loved ones are hurting.
 We feel alone and ashamed to ask for support, afraid of being judged.
 Similarly, people experiencing mental health challenges also feel lonely and ashamed.

 We hurt together.
-The world hurts too.
+The world hurts, too.
 We disconnect.
 We fall apart.
 We suffer together – parents and children, neighbors and friends, at home and in the world.
 Collectively, we feel no longer connected to our own bodies, to nature and to each other.

 But we can change this, together, by creating a community mental wellness response.